-Title 18, Section 2207.2 requires that drivers of a vehicle crossing a sidewalk shall yield the right-of-way to any pedestrian and all other traffic using the sidewalk.
+Officer cites driver under Title 18, 2207.2, which requires that drivers of a vehicle crossing a sidewalk shall yield the right-of-way to any pedestrian and all other traffic using the sidewalk.

-Filing a complaint about police behavior
+Filing a complaint:

-If you feel that a police officer has behaved improperly or failed to carry out their duties, the Office of Police Complaints would like to hear from you. policecomplaints.dc.gov
+If you feel that a police officer has behaved improperly or failed to carry out their duties, the Office of Police Complaints would like to hear from you.
+Policecomplaints.dc.gov